kleros/kleros-docs/products/proof-of-humanity/proof-of-humanity-2.0-integrations-guide.md

 ## Key Features

-- A sybil resistant protocol (non-duplicate and bot-proof) registry of humans.
+- A Sybil-resistant protocol (non-duplicate and bot-proof) registry of humans.
 - Prevents duplicate accounts, ensuring each entry represents a distinct individual.
 - Trusted list of humans curated by a decentralized community.
 - Consultable human identities registered through a unique wallet account, enhancing transparency and trustworthiness.